-If you are a victim of crime, and want to be told when the offender is going to appear before the New Zealand Parole Board, you need to join the victim notification register.
+If you are a victim of crime, and want to be told when the offender is going to appear before the New Zealand Parole Board, you need to join the victim notification register (VNR).

-Registration is not automatic, and must be done by applying to the police.
-But you don’t have to wait until after a trial to register; you can register at any time by completing this form and sending it to Police.
+The Police are responsible for registering victims on the VNR.
+Registration is not automatic, and you must fill out this form to apply.
+You don’t have to wait until after a trial to register; you can register at any time.

 To update your contact details on the victim notification register, please email email@example.com